WalterClementsJr/booking-app-ec2023/README.md

 - Docker

 # Development
-- run docker/database.yml to start databases
+- run `docker/database.yml` to start databases
-- run docker/dev.yml to start services necessary for developing
+- run `docker/dev.yml` to start services necessary for developing
-- run docker/monitoring.yml to start services necessary for monitoring
+- run `docker/monitoring.yml` to start Prometheus and Grafana for monitoring

 - use maven wrapper `./mvnw` if you are on FPT proxy

 ## Database
 check `docker/database.yml` for db address